WebAssembly/spec/spectec/test-prose/TEST.md

       a) Let (TRUNC_SAT sx) be cvtop_u1.
       b) Let fN_1 be i_u1.
       c) Return $list_(num_((Inn_2 : Inn <: numtype)), $trunc_sat__($sizenn1(Fnn_1), $sizenn2(Inn_2), sx, fN_1)).
-3. If the type of nt_u1 is Inn, then:
+3. If nt_u1 is Inn, then:
   a.
 Let Inn_1 be nt_u1.
   b.
-If the type of nt_u3 is Fnn, then:
+If nt_u3 is Fnn, then:
     1) Let Fnn_2 be nt_u3.
     2) If cvtop_u1 is CONVERT, then:
       a) Let (CONVERT sx) be cvtop_u1.
       b) Let iN_1 be i_u1.
       c) Return [$convert__($sizenn1(Inn_1), $sizenn2(Fnn_2), sx, iN_1)].
-4. If the type of nt_u1 is Fnn, then:
+4. If nt_u1 is Fnn, then:
   a.
 Let Fnn_1 be nt_u1.
   b.
-If the type of nt_u3 is Fnn, then:
+If nt_u3 is Fnn, then:
     1) Let Fnn_2 be nt_u3.
     2) Let fN_1 be i_u1.
     3) If (cvtop_u1 = PROMOTE), then:
       a) Return $promote__($sizenn1(Fnn_1), $sizenn2(Fnn_2), fN_1).
     4) If (cvtop_u1 = DEMOTE), then:
       a) Return $demote__($sizenn1(Fnn_1), $sizenn2(Fnn_2), fN_1).
-5. If the type of nt_u1 is Inn, then:
+5. If nt_u1 is Inn, then:
   a.
 Let Inn_1 be nt_u1.
   b.
-If the type of nt_u3 is Fnn, then:
+If nt_u3 is Fnn, then:
     1) Let Fnn_2 be nt_u3.
     2) Let iN_1 be i_u1.
     3) If ((cvtop_u1 = REINTERPRET) /\ ($size(Inn_1) = $size(Fnn_2))), then:
       a) Return [$reinterpret__(Inn_1, Fnn_2, iN_1)].
-6. Assert: Due to validation, the type of nt_u1 is Fnn.
+6. Assert: Due to validation, nt_u1 is Fnn.
 7. Let Fnn_1 be nt_u1.
-8. Assert: Due to validation, the type of nt_u3 is Inn.
+8. Assert: Due to validation, nt_u3 is Inn.
 9. Let Inn_2 be nt_u3.
 10. Let fN_1 be i_u1.
 11. Assert: Due to validation, (cvtop_u1 = REINTERPRET).